How to Clean Up WordPress Media Library

 Go to Media → Library in your WordPress admin.
 Switch to list view (the icon next to the search box), then look for the Unattached link at the top.

-Unattached images aren’t connected to any post or page.
-Review them carefully – some may still be used in widgets, theme settings, or page builders that don’t create attachments.
+Unattached images are not connected to any post or page.
+Review them carefully because some may still appear in widgets, theme settings or page builders that do not create attachments.

 Delete Individual Files